jimrothstein/jimHelp/source/jimHelp.md

 # SOURCE md file

-SOURCE markdown file to_create_vimdoc is located in jimHelp/source
+The SOURCE markdown file is located in jimHelp/source.
+Edit .md file; not the resulting .txt file.
+Edit .md file; not the resulting .txt file

 # Resulting txt file.
 The resulting txt file will be located in jimHelp/doc